Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Results Discussions

-We therefore conclude that the formation of reverse fingers at the outer interface requires the build-up of large normal stresses in the cornstarch suspension and can be achieved either by increasing the injection flow rate of the inner fluid or by decreasing the gap of the HS cell.
+We therefore conclude that the formation of reverse fingers at the outer interface requires the build-up of large normal stresses in the cornstarch suspension and can be achieved either by increasing the injection flow rate of the inner displacing fluid or by decreasing the gap of the HS cell. {Furthermore, we have established systematically that the occurrence of reverse fingers is independent of miscibility of the fluid pair as long as the shear rate applied by the displacing fluid is high enough that the displaced CS suspension lies in the DST regime}.
 The important role of the first normal stress difference in the generation of reverse fingers is further confirmed by increasing the concentration and therefore the elasticity~\cite{PALAK2021127405} of the displaced cornstarch suspension.
 Figures~\ref{Varconc}(a-c) display grayscale images of the interfacial patterns formed when water injected at an injection flow rate $q$ = 50 ml/min displaces cornstarch suspensions of different concentrations in a Hele-Shaw cell of gap $b$ = 170 $\mathrm{\mu}$m.
 While reverse fingering is observed when cornstarch suspensions of higher concentrations are displaced by water, it is absent when a cornstarch suspension of a lower concentration (35 wt.\%) is displaced at the same injection flow rate.
 The higher peak value of the outer perimeter $\Delta P_{out}$ and its non-monotonic evolution with time at the highest concentration (42 wt.\%; Fig.~\ref{Varconc}(d)) indicates the enhanced formation of reverse fingers at the outer interface.
-The variations in the time derivatives of $P_{in}$ and $\Delta P_{out}$ (Supplementary Fig.~S6(a-b)), $i.e.$ in the growth rates of the inner and outer interfaces, indicate correlation in the growth kinetics of the inner and outer interfaces.
+The variations in the time derivatives of $P_{in}$ and $\Delta P_{out}$ (Supplementary Figs.~S11(a-b)), $i.e.$ in the growth rates of the inner and outer interfaces, indicate correlation in the growth kinetics of the inner and outer interfaces.
 We conclude by noting that the time-evolutions of $P_{in}$ and $\Delta P_{out}$ qualitatively follow the same trend regardless of whether cornstarch suspensions of increasing concentrations are displaced at a fixed injection flow rate (Fig.~\ref{Varconc}(d)) or a cornstarch suspension of fixed concentration is displaced at increasing injection flow rates (Fig.~\ref{perimeter}(a)).